vaginessa/dns-wiki/FAQ.md

 > AFWall+ logs are depend on dmesg (kernel logs).
 Either your kernel disabled dmesg or it's getting overwritten quickly.
 Please check if you kernel does have an option like "Android logger Control" or something like that an enable this service.

 <a name="FAQ10"></a>
-##### (10) Does AFWall+ supports Android 4.4.4 or higher?
+##### (10) Does AFWall+ support Android 4.4.4 or higher?

-> Yes, it works with newer Android OS versions too!
+> Yes!
 * UID 0 (root) needs 53/UDP open for DNS on Android 4.3. - Enable DNS/DHCP from within the application(s) list!
 * UID 1000 (system) needs 123/udp open for NTP. - Enable NTP from application list!
-* Android L/M possible need a little configuration change and a external BusyBox app to get the rules apply, try to play with the binaries option.
+* Android L/M may need a little configuration change and an external BusyBox app to get the rules apply.
+Try to experiment with the binaries option.

 <a name="FAQ11"></a>
 ##### (11) Can I block incoming SMS/MMS? - Premium SMS?